Custom CRM Software for Plumbing Companies

 Custom plumbing CRM software is the best fit for plumbing companies with 3 or more active technicians, businesses managing more than 40 jobs per month, operations currently paying $200 or more per month on field service software, and companies whose mix of emergency, maintenance, and installation work does not map cleanly onto any off-the-shelf platform.
 If your dispatching still involves a whiteboard, a shared spreadsheet, or constant phone tag between office and field, a custom build will eliminate those friction points permanently.

-One-time investment: $20,000–$45,000 for a plumbing CRM built around your exact workflow.
+One-time investment: $25,000–$75,000 for a plumbing CRM built around your exact workflow.
 No monthly fees.
-You own the code.
+You have the complete source code.
+Buy once, own for the life of your business under a perpetual, irrevocable license — no recurring fees.
+Flexible payment plans available to fit any budget.

 See the full SaaS Exit Plan